microsoft/surface-duo-sdk-xamarin-samples/README.md

 The Surface Duo 2 emulator will appear as `<build> (Android 11.0 - API 30)`.

 ### Xamarin.Android

+The Xamarin.Android samples all use the [Xamarin.AndroidX.Window.WindowJava](https://www.nuget.org/packages/Xamarin.AndroidX.Window.WindowJava/) NuGet, which exposes the Jetpack Window Manager package for dual-screen and foldable support on Surface Duo and other devices.

-Every sample of Xamarin.Android is a runable project.
+Every sample of Xamarin.Android is a runnable project.
 To start for example the `CampanionPane` sample, expand the `Xamarin.Android Native` folder and set the related sample as *Startup project*.

 ![Xamarin.Android Surface Duo Companion view sample screenshot](Screenshots/xamarin-companion-shrinked.png)

 #### CompanionPane

 The `companion pane` pattern is a great opportunity to take advantage of added screen real-estate by taking second-level surfaces that are otherwise hidden and exposing them when the app is spanned.

 - [Code sample](https://github.com/microsoft/surface-duo-sdk-xamarin-samples/tree/main/CompanionPane) in repository
 - [Microsoft docs](https://docs.microsoft.com/dual-screen/introduction#companion-pane) page

 #### DragAndDrop

 Support for drag-and-drop ensures a great user experience using all the different input types supported by the Surface Duo.

 This sample demonstrates how to implement drag-and drop in your Android app, following the [Android drag and drop guidance](https://developer.android.com/guide/topics/ui/drag-drop).